-WBI is a unique professional bicycle mechanic training school - one of only three of its kind in North America.
+WBI is a unique professional bicycle mechanic training school - one of only a few of its kind in North America.
 Co-founders Jason Filer and Alan Medcalf saw the need to create an institute that helps elevate service and fulfills the demand for skilled mechanics in bicycle shops across Canada.
 The tradition is now carried on by pro Sky Maracle and a number of former students and industry professionals.

 Aspiring, intermediate and professional bicycle mechanics can choose from a variety of courses offered by the Institute.
 WBI is also the exclusive educational partner of Conestoga College.
 No other College or University offers this off-campus experience in North America.